bvibber/ogv.js/readme.md

 4. Run `make flash` to configure and build libogg, libvorbis, libtheora, and the C and ActionScript wrappers.
 5. Go make a cup of coffee; the Crossbridge builds are a lot slower to make than the emscripten ones!

-Currently this builds a non-functional build/ogv.swf which is not yet used in the demo player.

 ## Building the demo

 If you did all the setup above, just run `make demo` or `make`.
 Look in build/demo/ and enjoy!

 Note that the demo includes the JS and Flash players, so will take a while to build from scratch but is right quick once they're built.
+Once the C bits have been built, this gets much faster. :)

 ## License